Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ## Phase description

+Metadata for describing the individual phases of the multiphase system.

 <details> <Summary>Liquid phase</Summary>

 ### Liquid phase

-Here, metadata are present, describing the individual phases of the multiphase system.
  If more then one liquid phase exist the metadata has to be recorded according to the number of liquid phases.

 - __type_of_liquid__
   - Type: string